Barcelona mayor's tourism crackdown puts Airbnb in firing line

 But with 27 million visitors descending on the city of 1.6 million last year, the procession of tourists flowing down Las Ramblas, Barcelona's most famous street, through the old town and the port lined with luxury yachts is becoming too much for some local people.

-Residents of La Barceloneta, a working-class neighborhood next to the beach, hold regular demonstrations to protest against the growing pressure from tourism and tourists' bad behavior, which they say includes drunkenness, urinating in the streets and partying until the small hours.
+Residents of La Barceloneta, a working-class neighbourhood next to the beach, hold regular demonstrations to protest against the growing pressure from tourism and tourists' bad behaviour, which they say includes drunkenness, urinating in the streets and partying until the small hours.

 One target of their anger is the sharp increase in people letting out rooms or apartments using web sites such as Airbnb.